ananta111/android-questions-from-stackoverflow/README.md

 ### A UTILITY APP TO VIEW TOP 10 ANDROID RELATED QUESTIONS FROM STACKOVERFLOW

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) and uses Stack Exchange's API (rate limiting enforced).

+This application is deployed to a free student version of heroku cloud.
+So, some performance issues have been seen.
+However, the link should work fine most of of the time.
+If it doesn't, please feel free to run the app locally as directed below.

 Access this application at https://stack-android-util.herokuapp.com or run it locally by following the steps below.